timothypratley/happygapi/README.md

 # HappyGAPI

-A Clojure library for calling [Google APIs](https://developers.google.com/apis-explorer); gsheets, drive, bigquery and so on.
+A Clojure library for calling [Google APIs](https://developers.google.com/apis-explorer); gsheets, drive, bigquery, and so on.

 ## Rationale

-HappyGAPI defines functions for calling GAPI so you don't have to!
+HappyGAPI is a bunch of generated functions (as code, not macros) for calling GAPI, so that your editor can help you (autocomplete, help documentation, and arg checking).

 HappyGAPI generates source code:
 1. Navigate to source
 2. See all available resources and methods
-3. Clear exceptions on failure
+3. Clear exception stack traces on failure
-4. The function doc-strings contain a description, a link to online docs, and example inputs
+4. The function doc-strings contain a description, a link to online docs, and example inputs (TODO: is this true?)
 5. Needs to be regenerated to discovery API updates

-HappyGAPI accepts data instead of an objects.
+HappyGAPI accepts data instead of objects.
 Data composes flexibly and is straight-forward to construct.

 Oauth2 works "out of the box" for standalone, and with minimal configuration in a web server.